libxsmm/libxsmm/README.md

 make JIT=0 AVX=3 MNK="1 2 3 4 5"
 ```

-The above example builds a library which cannot be deployed to anything else but the Intel Knights Landing processor family ("KNL") or future Intel Xeon processors supporting foundational Intel AVX&#8209;512 instructions (AVX&#8209;512F).
+The above example builds a library which cannot be deployed to anything else but the Intel&#160;Knights&#160;Landing processor family&#160;("KNL") or future Intel&#160;Xeon processors supporting foundational Intel&#160;AVX&#8209;512 instructions (AVX&#8209;512F).
 The latter might be even more adjusted by supplying MIC=1 (along with AVX=3), however this does not matter since critical code is in inline assembly (and not affected).
-Similarly, SSE=0 (or JIT=0 without SSE or AVX build flag) employs an "arch-native" approach whereas AVX=1, AVX=2 (with FMA), and AVX=3 are specifically selecting the kind of Intel AVX code.
+Similarly, SSE=0 (or JIT=0 without SSE or AVX build flag) employs an "arch-native" approach whereas AVX=1, AVX=2 (with FMA), and AVX=3 are specifically selecting the kind of Intel&#160;AVX code.
 Moreover, controlling the target flags manually or adjusting the code optimizations is also possible.
 The following example is GCC-specific and corresponds to OPT=3, AVX=3, and MIC=1:

 ```
 make OPT=3 TARGET="-mavx512f -mavx512cd -mavx512er -mavx512pf"